Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Introduction

 RAI is the practice of designing AI systems that deliver positive outcomes for individuals, groups, and society, while minimizing risks \cite{lu2022responsible}.
 AI development risks stem from misalignment with RAI principles such as fairness, privacy, explainability, and accountability.
 To mitigate these risks, it is crucial to ensure these principles are embedded throughout the AI development process \cite{xia2023towards}.

-There are a number of industrial RAI frameworks or AI governance frameworks to support the implementation of RAI principles in practice.
-Most of them are principle-driven and process-centred frameworks which provide a set of guidance for evaluating RAI practices and mitigating potential risks associated with AI systems.
-In the US, the NIST AI Risk Management Framework \footnote{\url{https://www.nist.gov/itl/ai-risk-management-framework} } provides four management functions such as MAP, GOVERN, MEASURE and METRIC to manage AI risks .
-Recently, NIST has also released a new draft framework for GenAI \footnote{\url{https://airc.nist.gov/docs/NIST.AI.600-1.GenAI-Profile.ipd.pdf}}, which encompasses 12 potential risks of generative AI (GenAI) and provides comprehensive RAI practices to address those risks.
-In Europe, the EU Assessment List for Trust AI Framework \footnote{\url{https://futurium.ec.europa.eu/en/european-ai-alliance/pages/welcome-altai-portal}} has been used as AI ethics guidelines, which aligns with seven RAI principles (e.g., privacy, transparency, accountability) .
+There are a number of industrial RAI frameworks to support the implementation of RAI principles.
+In the US, the NIST AI Risk Management Framework \cite{nistairmf} provides four functions such as MAP, GOVERN, MEASURE and MANAGE to manage AI risks.
+Recently, NIST has also released a new draft framework for Generative AI (GenAI) \cite{nistairmfgen} , which encompasses 12 potential risks of GenAI and provides comprehensive RAI practices to address those risks.
+In Europe, the EU Assessment List for Trust AI Framework \cite{eualtai} has been used as AI ethics guidelines, which aligns with seven RAI principles (e.g., privacy, transparency, accountability) .
 In academia, researchers have increasingly focused on RAI practices and risk assessment for AI.

-However, there is a lack of a comprehensive and well-structured AI risk assessment.
-Especially, there is absence or a lack of a RAI assessment toolkit that incorporates interconnected and layered risk questions and connectivity to other standards and frameworks \cite{xia2023towards}.
-Existing RAI toolkits often focus on specific aspects, overlooking the holistic nature of RAI principles.
-For instance, Liao et al. \cite{liao2020questioning, liao2021question} introduced a question bank specifically focused on transparency and explainability, neglecting other crucial principles.
-Additionally, the US Department of Energy's AI Risk Management Playbook \footnote{\url{https://www.energy.gov/ai/doe-ai-risk-management-playbook-airmp}} provides extensive guidance on identifying AI risks and recommending mitigations, but it lacks integration with diverse standards, frameworks, and related resources.
+While existing frameworks provide valuable guidance, they often remain high-level and struggle to bridge the gap between policy goals and practical implementation in AI development.
+Moreover, there is a lack of a comprehensive AI risk assessment framework that integrates interconnected, layered risk questions and aligns with other standards and frameworks \cite{xia2023towards}.
+Existing RAI frameworks often focus on specific aspects, failing to address the holistic nature of RAI principles.
+Liao et al. \cite{liao2020questioning, liao2021question} developed a question bank specifically focused on transparency and explainability, overlooking other crucial principles.
+Similarly, the US Department of Energy's AI Risk Management Playbook \cite{doeairmp} provides extensive guidance on identifying AI risks and recommending mitigations, but it lacks integration with diverse standards, frameworks, and related resources.